What Not To Bring to Peru

 - Food for animals

-- Car Parts or spares for motor vehicles, motorcycles, mopeds or ATVs, motor homes or trailers; boats of all kinds including jet skis and aircraft (importantly, “aircraft” also includes drones*, see below.
+- Car parts or spares for motor vehicles, motorcycles, mopeds, ATVs, motor homes, trailers, boats of all kinds, including jet skis and aircraft (importantly, “aircraft” also includes drones; see below)

 Illegal Animals